jcmfernandes/javartm/README.md

 ## Building

 Building is done with ant, and requires the [ant-cpptasks][ant-cpptasks] library.

 Note that the `ant-contrib-cpptasks` package in Ubuntu is not installed to the right place, and ant will not be able to use it automatically.
+(To fix it, run `sudo ln -sf /usr/share/java/ant-contrib-cpptasks.jar /usr/share/ant/lib/.`)

 Building also requires gcc >= 4.8, as this is the first version that adds support for the RTM instructions.
 It might be possible to use icc or others (feedback on this is appreciated).